daguenette/greenlight/README.md

 - How to use the psql interactil tool to create databases, PostgreSQL extensions and user accounts.

 - How to initialize a database connection pool in Go and configure its settings to improve performance and stability.

+## 5 - SQL Migrations

+- The high-level principles behind SQL migrations and why they are useful.

+- How to use the command-line migrate tool to programmatically manage changes to your database schema.